Find It Locally

 Through funding for the state’s Buy Local campaigns, CISA has been able to expand our outreach to consumers through our successful Be a Local Hero, Buy Locally Grown® program.
 Local business members overwhelmingly say that participation in this program leads to increased revenues and national research suggests that areas with active Buy Local campaigns have more robust sales, even in times of economic weakness.

 The Mass.
-Coalition of Local Food and Farms, including CISA, is asking for a $500K increase to the Department of Agricultural Resources line 2511-0100, with the following language: “ … provided further, that not less than $500,000 shall be expended to enhance the Buy Local effort in western, central, northeastern, and southeastern Massachusetts.”
+Coalition of Local Food and Farms, including CISA, is asking for a $1M increase to the Department of Agricultural Resources line 2511-0100, with the following language: “… provided further that not less than $1,000,000 shall be expended to enhance the Buy Local effort in western, central, northeastern, and southeastern Massachusetts; provided further, that any buy local effort included in this item shall include locally harvested seafood including, but not limited to, fish and shellfish;”

-Through the Senior FarmShare program, CISA provides over 400 low-income seniors in western Massachusetts with heavily subsidized access to 10 weeks of fresh vegetables grown by local farms.
-Download the 2019 Senior FarmShare factsheet.
+Through the Senior FarmShare program, CISA plans to provide 700 low-income seniors in western Massachusetts with heavily subsidized access to 10 weeks of fresh vegetables grown by local farms.